vaulot/vaulot.academic.site/content/teaching/_index.md

 +++
-# Custom widget.
-# An example of using the custom widget to create your own homepage section.
-# To create more sections, duplicate this file and edit the values below as desired.
-widget = "custom"
-active = true
 date = 2016-04-20T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.